LEARN MORE ABOUT OUR SUPERINTENDENT: DR. ANTHONY L. SMITH

 - Fiscal Stability

 A highlight this year was on-time Graduation Rates.
 Over the past five years, we have improved district-wide, from an 87% on-time Graduation Rate to a 97% on-time graduation rate, putting Riverview among the nation's best.
 We continue to expand certification programs and college credit in the classroom opportunities, while keeping K-12 class sizes low to continue personalizing each student's experience as much as possible.
 Our Graduation Rates are demonstrating that what we are all doing together is working!
 This has all occurred in an environment where we have implemented a responsible and balanced budget.
 Fiscal stability is critical to our stakeholders and the success of our system.
 Of course, there are areas we have identified for improvement, such as curriculum alignment, instructional strategies and intervention practices.
-The entire report is available on the front page of the district website at http://www.rsd407.org/ under District News.
+The entire report is available in the link below.

 Dr. Anthony L. Smith